aspose-words/Aspose.Words-Documentation/net/what-s-new-in-aspose-words-for-net/_index.md

 #### Exporting List Items to Markdown <sup>23.1</sup>

 A way to control the export of list items to Markdown format has been provided by adding the [ListExportMode](https://reference.aspose.com/words/net/aspose.words.saving/markdownsaveoptions/listexportmode/) property to the [MarkdownSaveOptions](https://reference.aspose.com/words/net/aspose.words.saving/markdownsaveoptions/) class.

+#### Document Saving Progress Notifications <sup>23.3</sup>

+Saving progress notifications for MOBI and AZW3 formats has been implemented.

+#### Sentence and Word Spacing Adjustment  <sup>23.3</sup>

+The ability to specify whether to adjust sentence and word spacing automatically upon document import has been added by introducing the [AdjustSentenceAndWordSpacing](https://reference.aspose.com/words/net/aspose.words/importformatoptions/adjustsentenceandwordspacing/) property.

 ### Other